BlackWhiteHead/FolkClassification-GrainSizeParameters/readme.md

 - xgb_cls.model
 Pre-trained model to predict the Folk's classes of samples without gravel fraction.
 - xgb_2.raw
-Text file of the xgb_2.model
+Text file of the xgb_2.model.
 - xgb_cls.raw
-Text file of the xgb_cls.model
+Text file of the xgb_cls.model.

 ## Dependencies
 The code has been tested using packages of: